haddocking/haddocking.github.io/education/HADDOCK24/LightDock-membrane-proteins/index.md

 We will make use of the 3X29 complex simulated in a membrane lipid bilayer from the MemProtMD database ([Newport _et al._, 2018](https://doi.org/10.1093/nar/gky1047)).

-First, go to the [3X29 complex page](http://memprotmd.bioch.ox.ac.uk/_ref/PDB/3x29/_sim/3x29_default_dppc/) at MemProtMD.
+First, browse the [3X29 complex page](http://memprotmd.bioch.ox.ac.uk/_ref/PDB/3x29/_sim/3x29_default_dppc/) at MemProtMD.
 On the `Data Download` section, download the PDB file corresponding to the [Coarse-grained snapshot (MARTINI representation)](http://memprotmd.bioch.ox.ac.uk/data/memprotmd/simulations/3x29_default_dppc/files/structures/cg.pdb).
 This file in PDB format contains the [MARTINI](http://cgmartini.nl/) coarse-grained (CG) representation of the phospholipid bilayer membrane and the protein complex.
 We will use the phosphate beads as the boundary for the transmembrane region for filtering the sampling region of interest in LightDock.

 <figure style="text-align:center">
     <img src="/education/HADDOCK24/LightDock-membrane-proteins/3x29_cg.png">